Mini-batch Estimation for Deep Cox Models: Statistical Foundations and Practical Guidance: mb-MPLE for Cox Regression

-Depending on the nature of the dataset, we study the SGD estimator for Cox regression under the offline scenario (unstreaming data) and the online scenario (streaming data).
-In the first scenario, the dataset $D(n)$ of $n$ i.i.d. samples has been collected.
+Next, depending on the nature of data collection, we study the mb-MPLE for Cox regression under the offline scenario (unstreaming data) and the online scenario (streaming data).
+In the first scenario, the entire dataset $D(n)$ of $n$ i.i.d. samples has been collected.
 In the second scenario, the observations arrive in a continual stream of strata, and the model is continuously updated as new data arrives without storing the entire dataset.